luishdz1010/jpegtransmith/README.md

   }
 ```

-> Alertnatively, you can use ImageMagick which is implicitly discovered if `gm` is not installed.
+> Alternatively, you can use ImageMagick which is implicitly discovered if `gm` is not installed.
 > http://www.imagemagick.org/script/index.php